The Dark Side of Noom

 Let me be really clear: this essay is not a judgment of anyone who has tried Noom or hopes to reduce their size.
 Losing weight can be a great thing and is scientifically proven to garner health benefits for many kinds of people.
 What worries me is how a well-funded app has drawn upon the most harmful, exploitative aspects of disordered eating, fatphobia, and pseudoscience to repackage a not-new diet for millennials and make a ton of money in the process.
 The real danger here is the promise of fantasy bodies and fantasy lives to those who are most vulnerable—they only have to pay $59 per month for it.

-My brisk experiment as a Noom Nerd happened to coincide with a handful of other events that stripped down my usual defenses, making me feel raw and unregulated.
+My brisk experiment as a Noom Nerd happened to bump up against several other life events that stripped me down of my usual defenses, making me feel unregulated.
 A person close to me died suddenly the month prior, and grief started to show up both sporadically and crushingly.
 Freshly vaccinated, my immediate surroundings also started to change.
 I first wanted to rejoin the city I live in wholeheartedly, and then not at all.
 Loss haunted me.
 My routine was disturbed.
 My eating habits became unhinged.